SolomonKnudson/CLI-TicTacToe/README.md

 ---

-### *Can automatically set the board in winning configuration to test different board sizes::*
+### *Can automatically set the board in a winning configuration to test different board sizes::*

   ![ALT text][testBoard]